Essential Guide: How to Maintain Your Air Brakes Effectively

 Inspection Intervals and Procedures for Optimal Brake Performance

-Sticking to recommended inspection intervals is key to keeping everything running smoothly.
-Wheels-on inspections are advised every four months, especially for over-the-road (OTR) applications, while scheduling an extensive wheels-off inspection annually allows for a closer examination of internal components.
+Adhering to recommended inspection intervals is crucial for maintaining smooth operation.
+Wheels-on inspections are recommended every four months, especially for over-the-road (OTR) applications.
+Scheduling an extensive wheels-off inspection annually allows for a more thorough examination of internal components.

-This dual approach helps identify issues early on—whether checking pad thickness or ensuring adjuster operation remains effective without removing wheel assemblies during wheels-on checks or diving deeper into caliper travel and inspecting the entire rotor surface during wheels-off inspections.
+This dual approach helps identify issues early on—whether by checking pad thickness or ensuring adjuster operation remains effective without removing wheel assemblies during wheels-on checks, or by diving deeper into caliper travel and inspecting the entire rotor surface during wheels-off inspections.

 Safety isn’t just a priority; it’s necessary when operating vehicles with heavy-duty air braking systems.
-By embracing preventive measures and advancements like electronic pad wear warning indicators, operators can vastly improve disc brake life while maintaining peak performance levels across all terrains—from vocational trucks navigating urban landscapes to delivery vehicles making countless stops daily.
+By embracing preventive measures and advancements like electronic pad wear warning indicators, operators can significantly improve disc brake life while maintaining peak performance levels across all terrains—from vocational trucks navigating urban landscapes to delivery vehicles making numerous daily stops.

 FAQs